leileiluoluo/blog/content/posts/2024/03/always-override-hashcode-when-override-equals.md

 public class Object {

     /**
+     * Returns a hash code value for the object.
+This method is
+     * supported for the benefit of hash tables such as those provided by
+     * `java.util.HashMap`.
+     *
      * The general contract of `hashCode` is:
      *
      * a) Whenever it is invoked on the same object more than once during